Get E-Book

 captureRejections and the Error Event

 The error event also interacts with captureRejections.
 When an async listener rejects and captureRejections is on, the rejection flows through emit('error', rejectionReason).
-If there's no error listener... same rule applies.
-The process crashes.
-Enabling captureRejections without an 'error' handler just changes the crash from "unhandled rejection" to "thrown error from emit('error')."
+If there is no error listener, the same rule applies: the process crashes.
+Enabling captureRejections without an 'error' handler changes the crash path from "unhandled rejection" to "thrown error from emit('error')."

 Domain Integration (Legacy)